I painted it into a more pleasing appearance, and it lived for a few years in stripey, batty glory.

 I applied the paint with a small foam roller, plus a brush for the trim and inside corners.
 I used a small foam roller for the stenciling as well.

 I used a Stencil Ease Victorian Baroque Wall and Floor Stencil.
-I got mine from Hobby Lobby; it's also available on Amazon.
+It's available on Amazon.
 Any stencil will work but wall stencils are easier because they are large and have marks to help line up the repeating pattern.

 I attached the wood trim with construction adhesive.
 I used masking tape to hold the trim in place while the adhesive dried.